 From working as a software engineer building systems, she has moved into tech leadership roles over time, holding directorships for a variety of companies.

 “Essentially, I spent the formative part of my career at FNZ, which has grown into a global wealth tech provider.
 We scaled FNZ from a small business into a number of international markets.
 I learned what it takes to grow from a start-up into a large enterprise business.”

 On leaving her CTO role with FNZ she had the opportunity to become a director of the Asia Pacific division of the company, and her focus became guiding rather than doing.

-Kate has transitioned away from executive roles and turned her attention to developing out her governance and advisory career, allowing her to be involved with a variety of different organisations, such as MyTrucking.
+Kate has transitioned away from executive roles and attention to developing out her governance and advisory career.
+This has allowed her to be involved with a variety of different organisations, such as MyTrucking.

 “I enjoy working with smaller businesses that have big ambitions to grow.
 MyTrucking’s family-based values and a strong people focus make it a special environment to work in.
 I’m always interested to have the opportunity to learn about different sectors, and I haven’t worked in the transport sector before.”

 Working with regional businesses and creating opportunities outside the main city centres is also a drawcard for her.